 But for the people based in China, this is a very useful Ubuntu derivative.
 It is preloaded with China-specific software packages and features.
-The National University of Defense Technology of China and a supportive developer community of Kylin are constantly working for the development of this distro.
+The National University of Defense Technology of China and a supportive developer community of Kylin are constantly working to develop this distro.

 Key Features of Ubuntu Kylin

-- It uses Ubuntu Kylin Software Center as the default software repository though you can use additional repositories for installing packages.
+- It uses Ubuntu Kylin Software Center as the default software repository to use additional repositories for installing packages.

 - Many useful Chinese apps, input methods, addons are pre-installed with this distribution.